tomgr/libcspm/README.md

 ========

-This library provides a [FDR](http://www.fsel.com/software.html)-compliant parser, type checker and (evaluator) for machine CSP files.
+This library provides a [FDR](http://www.fsel.com/software.html)-compliant parser, type checker and (experimental) evaluator for machine CSP files.

 There is also a program, `cspmchecker`, that makes use of this library to provide command line type checking.